- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Many parents in Calgary, locals and expats alike, opt to employ tutors for their children.
 Parents will find that their children’s school and other expat parents may be a good starting point for sourcing good private tutors.

-For expat families, tutors can be particularly useful in helping children adjust to a new curriculum, learn a new language, assist in specific subjects or prepare for university entrance exams.
+For expat families, tutors are great for helping children adjust to a new curriculum, learn a new language, assist in specific subjects or prepare for university entrance exams.
 The Calgary Tutoring Centre and My Tutor are both reputable tutoring companies in the city.

 ►Find out more about your medical entitlements as an expat living in the province of Alberta in Healthcare in Calgary